 First, we believe in the importance of business planning.
-Every issues that we ask you to address are in the entry forms.
+Each issue that we ask you to address is on the entry forms.
 They are related to challenges you will face as a business owner.
 It helps to think them through and write them down.
 You’ll stand a better chance of succeeding if you have a battle plan.

 Second, entrepreneurs are busy people, which means they don’t often take the time to engage with support services that will help them.
 By entering this contest, you will come across a host of resources that will make your life easier.
 Since we’re here to help you succeed, these seemed like two good reasons for us to bring you this contest.